Sister Carrie

 Sister Carrie is a 1900 novel by Theodore Dreiser (1871–1945) about a young woman who moves to the big city where she starts realizing her own American Dream.
-She first becomes a mistress to men that she perceives as superior, but later becomes a famous actress.
+She first becomes a mistress to men whom she perceives as superior, but later becomes a famous actress.
 It has been called the "greatest of all American urban novels".

 Synopsis

 In late 1889, dissatisfied with life in Columbia County, Wisconsin, 18-year-old Caroline Meeber, "Sister Carrie" to her family, takes the train to Chicago to live with her older sister Minnie Hanson and her husband.
 On the train, Carrie meets Charles Drouet, a traveling salesman who is attracted to her because of her simple beauty and unspoiled manner.
 They exchange contact information, but upon discovering the "steady round of toil" and somber atmosphere at her sister's flat, she writes to Drouet and discourages him from calling on her there.

 Carrie soon finds a job running a machine in a shoe factory and gives most of her meager salary to the Hansons for room and board.
 One day, after an illness costs her job, she encounters Drouet.
 He persuades her to leave this dull, constricted life and move in with him.
 To press his case, he slips Carrie two $10 bills, opening a vista of material possibilities to her.
 The next day, he rebuffs her feeble attempt to return the money and retain her virtue, taking her shopping at a Chicago department store and buying her a jacket, shoes and other clothes.
 That night, she moves in with him.

 Drouet installs her in a much nicer apartment.
 She gradually sheds her provincial mannerisms.
 By the time he introduces her to George Hurstwood, the manager of Fitzgerald and Moy's – a respectable bar that Drouet describes as a "way-up, swell place" – her appearance and manner has improved considerably.
 Hurstwood, a married man with a social-climbing wife, a 20-year-old son, and a 17-year-old daughter, becomes infatuated with Carrie, and they start an affair, meeting secretly while Drouet is on business trips.

 One night, Drouet casually agrees to find an actress to play Laura in an amateur theatrical presentation of Augustin Daly's melodrama Under the Gaslight for his local chapter of the Elks.
 He encourages a hesitant Carrie to take the part.
 Carrie turns out to have acting talent, and her ambition is born.
 Initially, she falls victim to stage fright, but Drouet's encouragement between acts enables her to give a fine performance that rivets the audience's attention and inflames Hurstwood's passion.
 He then decides to take Carrie away from Drouet.